fabcoins-dot-info/fabcoins.info/docs/setting-up-your-environment.md

 ##### Preview The Site

-To preview the website in your local browser, make sure you're in the `bitcoin.org` directory and run the following command:
+To preview the website in your local browser, make sure you're in the `fabcoins.info` directory and run the following command:

     make preview

-This will compile the site (takes 5 to 10 minutes; see [the speed-up instructions](#fast-partial-previews-or-builds)) and then print a message like this:
+This will compile the site (takes 5 to 75 seconds; see [the speed-up instructions](#fast-partial-previews-or-builds)) and then print a message like this: